 What might it look like for a Christian in fashion, or finance, or property, or architecture to more fully align their lives, and the change they create in the world, with God’s purposes?

 There were many great Christian leaders and organisations before us who were doing the difficult work of trying to work out what whole-of-life discipleship looks like.
-We wanted to continue their legacy but we also wanted to take it a step further.
+We wanted to continue their legacy, but we also wanted to take it a step further.
 We wanted to be a community of practice.

 By contrast, our belief is that what God wants from people in response to the good news of Jesus is a way of life, not a way of thinking.
 The way we think is extremely important, but primarily because it shapes the way we live.
+And the good news of Jesus moves us beyond problem-naming to focus on creating solutions.

 So Seed was created.